jonathanericksen/Party_Tweets/README.md

 ## Conclusions

 Based on the objectives set forth by Trace Political, JE Consulting failed to produce a model that can predict party affiliation with a 90% accuracy score.
-Further, each model exhibited clear signs of over fitting which does not lend itself to any succesful real world production deployment.
+Further, each model exhibited clear signs of overfitting which does not lend itself to any successful real-world production deployment.

-The short answer as to why our models failed to meet the model accuracy threshold is likely the result of an insufficient data.
-Future model iterations require additional web scraping to acquire more tweet data which should boost the models predictive power through additional training data.
+The short answer as to why our models failed to meet the model accuracy threshold is likely the result of insufficient data.
+Future model iterations require additional web scraping to acquire more tweet data which should boost the model's predictive power through additional training data.

 **Recommendations**

-The models produced exhibit clear over fitting on the training data.
+The models produced exhibit clear overfitting on the training data.
 Further, the predictive power of each model downright abysmal to somewhat applicable.
 To combat this, JE Consulting recommends Trace Political acquire further tweet data from which our models can learn.

 Additionally, Trace Political should look to data sources beyond twitter.
 Perhaps other forms of social media, or press releases, would provide rich text data that can be used to further train our models.